 The idea of selling flats was pretty much unheard of, but as creating new feudal obligations was out of the question and the rental market had dried up, it became an increasingly interesting possibility as a potential means of raising outright capital for landlords.

 Although many landlords didn’t want to give up their freeholds, those that did looked at the possibility of whether they could sell their individual freeholds, with buyers covenanting (promising) to take on specific maintenance obligations.

-It wasn’t going to be easy though because there were distinct differences in the rules governing the enforceability of covenants (promises) in freehold law to those governing the covenants in leasehold law, particularly when it came to the use of ‘real covenants’ concerning land use.
+It wasn’t going to be easy though because there were distinct differences in the rules governing the enforceability of covenants (promises) in freehold law to those governing the covenants in leasehold law.

 These ‘real covenants’ were said to either ‘run with the land’ or ‘touch and concern the land’ meaning that:

 - There had to be something attached to the land that could not be separated from it or sold without it, or;